tal-amir/fswlib/dev/README_PyPI.md

 ## 📘 Usage Example

-Below is a minimal example using `FSWEmbedding`.
+Below is a basic usage example of the `FSWEmbedding` class.

 For more examples, see the [`examples/`](https://github.com/tal-amir/fswlib/tree/main/examples) directory.
 Full API documentation is available at [https://tal-amir.github.io/fswlib](https://tal-amir.github.io/fswlib).